norotaro/enumata/README.md

 ### OrderFulfillment definition

-And this is the state definitions for the `fulfillment` attribute that can be null:
+And these are the status definitions for the `fulfillment` attribute which can be null:

 ```php
 namespace App\Models;